hexutils/lhe2root_DONOTUSE/README.md

 ## Installation Location

 This package should be installed within an instance of JHUGenMELA.
-The recommended location, which would require no edits, would be the same directory as, or a directory below, `mela.py` abd`pythonmelautils.py` within the main HexUtils repo.
+The recommended location, which would require no edits, would be the same directory as, or a directory below, `mela.py` and `pythonmelautils.py` within the main HexUtils repo.
 These are normally under HexUtils/AnalysisTools/JHUGenMELA/MELA/python.
 However, as long as `LD_LIBRARY_PATH` is set, which can be checked using the `check_for_MELA` function, python should be able to find MELA's location.

 ## Programs Within This Package